Collage of three D.C. plates.

 1955 Diplomatic plate no. 1284

 Continuing through a period of unprecendented and unpredictable change, District of Columbia license plates issued in the spring of 1955 bear little resemblance to the 1953 two-year plates that they replaced.
-The color scheme was new, the slogan slightly modified, and the registration number configured in a completely new format.
-This last change was addressed (although its purpose was not explained) by the Dept. of Vehicles and Traffic in a memorandum of May 21, 1954: "Numerals following the prefix [letters] shall start with 10-00 and end with 99-99."
-The configuration was presumably adopted in order for Washington, D.C. plates to more closely resemble those of neighboring Maryland, which had
+The color scheme was new, the slogan slightly modified, and the registration number configured in a completely new format for auto plates (although it had been introduced for non-passenger plates two years earlier).
+This last change is addressed (although the reason for its adoption is not explained) by the Dept. of Vehicles and Traffic in a memorandum of May 21, 1954: "Numerals following the prefix [letters] shall start with 10-00 and end with 99-99."
+The configuration was presumably adopted in order for Washington, D.C. plates to more closely

-used the AB-12-34 format since April 1953, but it was abandoned by D.C. after only two years due probably to having far more possible registration number combinations than this small jurisdiction would ever need.
+resemble those of neighboring Maryland, which had used the AB-12-34 format since April 1953, but it was abandoned by D.C. after only two years due probably to having far more possible registration number combinations than this small jurisdiction would ever need.
 Even today, with it having made a return, it will take decades to use all of the possible combinations from AA-0000 through ZZ-9999.

 Not only was the new numbering format likely copied from Maryland, but so too was the use of small diamond separators.
 Maryland first used diamonds on its 1954 (dated "55") plates, which were in use, and much in evidence in Washington, when the District's 1955 plates were designed.